Get

 1. A Lack of Pigmentation Is What Causes Some Cats to Have Blue Eyes

-Blue-eyed cats are not common, even though many breeds may have them.
-Typically, blue eyes are the result of a lack of pigmentation in the eyes.
-Cats with pointed coat coloring may have a recessive albinism gene that results in blue eyes.
-A white cat with blue eyes usually has a gene that blocks the coloration of their coats and eyes.
+Blue-eyed cats are not that common, even though many breeds may have them.
+Blue eyes are the result of a lack of pigment (melanin) in the iris.
+Cats with pointed coat coloring may have a recessive albinism gene that contributes to their blue eyes.

 2. A Significant Percentage of Cats With Blue Eyes Are Deaf